-- Replace the existing bridge carrying Mallard Creek Road over I-85 to accommodate the new on and off-ramps connecting I-85 to the new interchange.
+- The project also replaced the existing bridge carrying Mallard Creek Road over I-85 to accommodate the new on- and exit ramps connecting I-85 to the new interchange.

-This approximately 7-mile project will widen Interstate 85 from four to eight lanes from south of Bruton Smith Boulevard/Concord Mills Boulevard to north of N.C.
-73 in Cabarrus County.
-This will help the already heavily traveled I-85 accommodate additional traffic once the Charlotte Outer Loop is completed.
-The project also includes improvements to roads around the interchange.
+This approximately 7-mile project widened I-85 from four to eight lanes in Cabarrus County from south of Bruton Smith Boulevard/Concord Mills Boulevard at Exit 49 to north of N.C.
+73 at Exit 55.
+This helps the already heavily traveled I-85 accommodate additional traffic upon the completion of the Charlotte Outer Loop.
+The project also included improvements to roads around the interchanges.

 Project Overview and Purpose

 - Construction of a flyover bridge at the interchange with U.S. 521 (Johnston Road), taking traffic from U.S. 521 North to the I-485 Inner Loop.
-The left turn movement from U.S. 521 to the I-485 Inner Loop will be eliminated.
+This eliminated the left turn movement from U.S. 521 North to the I-485 Inner Loop.
+The flyover bridge opened in July 2014

-- Rehabilitation of the existing pavement on I-485 within the project limits;
+- Rehabilitated the existing pavement on I-485 within the project limits

-- Widening of existing structures on I-485 within the proposed project limits, except the bridges over I-77;
+- Widened existing structures on I-485 within the project limits, except the bridges over I-77

-The engineers at STV have developed an innovative interchange design in concert with their build-partner, The Lane Construction Corporation, that will help complete the heavily traveled Outer Loop of Charlotte.
+Engineers developed an innovative interchange design to help complete the heavily traveled Outer Loop in Charlotte.

-This visualization is a rendering of the proposed new section of I-485 (Charlotte Outer Loop) to be constructed under R-2248E.
-The project proposes to construct a new eight-lane freeway from west of N.C.
+This visualization is a rendering of the new section of I-485 (Charlotte Outer Loop) constructed under R-2248E.
+The project included building an eight-lane freeway from west of N.C.
 115 to west of I-85 in northeast Charlotte.

 This visualization is a rendering of how to drive a diverging diamond interchange.